Is the FAFSA per Semester or per Year? How Often You Should Apply

 Should I submit a FAFSA renewal or start a new FAFSA?

 Filling out the FAFSA should be a little easier the second (or third or fourth) time around.

 While you still need to provide up-to-date financial information, the FAFSA website doesn't make you start from scratch.
 Instead, it lets you submit a Renewal FAFSA that already includes your basic demographic information — the stuff that isn't likely to change each year.
 But if any of this information has changed, the Renewal FAFSA gives you the opportunity to update it.

 How often do you get money through FAFSA?

 If your FAFSA qualifies you for federal grants or loans, that money is disbursed directly to your school.
 Your school will notify you each time money is disbursed to cover expenses, typically twice a year.

 With grants or loans, your school will apply that money toward your tuition, fees, and (if you live on campus) room and board.
 Any left over money will be paid to you to use for other expenses associated with school.
 You may be able to choose how that money is paid to you: via check, cash, a credit to your bank account or a prepaid debit card.

 Remember than any federal loan money will need to be paid back with interest.
 If you end up with more funds than you really need, it's smart to put them toward your loans immediately.
 It can save you money on loan interest in the long run.

-If you qualify for a work-study program, your school will pay you directly unless you request that money be applied to your student account.
+If you qualify for a work-study program, your school will pay you directly (usually weekly or every other week) unless you request that money be applied to your student account.